cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Alice balances: [ { denom: 'uatom', amount: '10000000' } ]
 ```

-That's 10 ATOM.
+`uatom` is the indivisible token unit on the Testnet.
+It is short for micro-ATOM, or µ-ATOM.
+So 10 million `uatom` equal 10 ATOM.
 After this confirmation you can comment out the balance query.

 ## Get the faucet address